ibm-cloud-docs/resiliency/ha-understand.md

 ## What is high availability?
 {: #what-is-ha}

-When you run enterprise workloads in a cloud environment, its system components and services remain operational and accessible for an extended period without any interruption during unexpected failures or events.
+When running enterprise workloads in a cloud environment, system components and services need to remain operational and accessible for extended periods without any interruption during planned or unplanned outages.
 This level of resiliency is known as [high availability](#x2284708){: term}.
-The two main factors for HA are the downtime that the whole system endures and how long the system runs without any interruption.
-HA requires redundancy by cloning the system components, services, and by distributing across many environments.
-IBM Cloud supports high availability of its services and client workloads by applying redundancy of its components and eliminating single points of failure.
+High availability is achieved by using redundant system components and services, and by distributing these across different environments.
+IBM Cloud delivers highly available cloud services by using redundant components and eliminating single points of failure.

 At the Multi Zone Region (MZR) level, this means having workloads running in multiple Availability Zones (AZs) in the MZR, which provide the redundancy for local failures.
 {: shortdesc}

 For HA in the cloud, it's important to understand the high-level concepts that you need to address if you're building or running a highly available cloud system.